 You’ll learn proven problem-solving techniques and technologies you can implement immediately.
-Our focus is around performance monitoring, troubleshooting, designing for scale and performance, cloud, as well as new features in SQL Server 2012, 2014, and 2016.
-It’s time to determine your 2008 migration strategy – should you upgrade to 2016 directly?
+Our focus is around performance monitoring, troubleshooting, designing for scale and performance, cloud, as well as new features in Azure and SQL Server 2016, 2017, and 2019.
+It’s time to determine your 2008 / 2008 R2 migration strategy – should you upgrade to 2016/2017/2019 directly?
+Should you move to Azure?
 This is the place to figure that out!

 If you’re interested in how we got here – check out some of Kimberly’s past posts: